-From reporting the temperature on a on a Coca-Cola can, to Marty McFly’s smart home in the future - connected devices have come a long way.
+From reporting the temperature on a Coca-Cola can, to Marty McFly’s smart home in the future - connected devices have come a long way.
 While it’s not necessarily a new technology, it’s one with untapped potential.
 So how can we do this and benefit everyone in society?

 Using our trusty time machine, we’ve been able to see where this technology started.
 Since then, the rise in remote working and, demand for smarter homes and personal health monitoring have driven an explosion in wearable and connected devices.